Buying Guides

 The Pair Capacity Mirage

 Every shoe cabinet listing advertises a pair count.
-Almost none explain how they calculated it.
-Here's the industry standard:
+Almost none explain how they got the number.

 Advertised capacity = maximum pairs of women's size 7 flats, laid heel-to-toe, filling every square inch of shelf space.